This article addresses two scenarios:

 - Assign the Donated Gift Certificate Expense account to the Donated Gift Certificate item.
 Click Save when done.

-When you run the accounting summary report, the account name will be displayed, so they know to debit the expense account and credit the gift certificate liability account.
+When you run the accounting summary report, the account name will be displayed, so you can make the appropriate accounting entries.

 Now we are ready to create the Gift Certificate.